lizethcampos03/llm-security-framework-evaluation/calibration/fix_node_calibration.md

 This document defines the calibration strategy for the fix node within the LLM security framework.

-The purpose of the fix node is to generate secure repairs for vulnerable code while preserving the intended functionality of the original implementation.
+The fix node is responsible for generating secure repairs for vulnerable code while preserving the intended functionality of the original implementation.

-The calibration process evaluates whether context-aware repair generation improves fix quality compared to simpler prompt-only approaches.
+Calibration evaluates whether progressively richer contextual information improves secure repair quality compared to simpler prompt-only repair approaches.

 ---

-## Motivation
+## Calibration Goal

-Traditional static analysis tools primarily focus on vulnerability detection.

-However, modern LLM-based workflows can also recommend or generate secure repairs.

-The fix node is intended to support:

-- secure counterpart generation
+The goal of fix-node calibration is to determine whether the workflow improves secure repair quality through:

-- vulnerability remediation
+- CWE-guided reasoning
-- end-to-end secure code workflows
-- downstream repair LLMs
+- security context profiles
+- optimized prompt engineering
+- structured output expectations
-- human reviewers
+- workflow orchestration

-The repair process should produce fixes that are:
+The fix node should generate repairs that are:

 - secure
 - functional